Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 For modification tasks, especially on spreadsheets, the framework computes structured diffs between the input and the reference output (\texttt{diff\_ref}) and between the input and the model output (\texttt{diff\_model}), and then builds a compact “input snapshot” (\texttt{snapshot}) that, for each modified sheet, retains only the first and last ten rows and the first five columns (which typically capture table headers and layout) together with rows and columns that contain edited cells.
 This preserves the crucial context for \texttt{diff\_ref} and \texttt{diff\_model} while dramatically reducing token length.
 In parallel, the framework renders screenshots (\texttt{screenshot}) of sheets containing changes from the input, reference, and model output, so that the judge perceives merged cells, conditional formatting, charts, and other layout-sensitive properties that are difficult to encode as text alone.

 For generation tasks involving spreadsheets, the framework extracts all cell values and formulas from both the reference and the model output, and captures screenshots of every sheet, since the entire generated artifact must be verified rather than just localized edits.
-For QA tasks, it feeds a rich text-and-image sequence constructed from the reference answer and the model’s response, optionally augmented with relevant input files when the question requires grounding in external artifacts.
+For QA tasks, it feeds the reference answer and the model’s response, optionally augmented with relevant input artifacts when the question requires grounding in input artifacts.

 We design three task-specific judge prompts for modify, generate, and QA, respectively, but they share a common evaluation rubric.
 In all cases, the judge is instructed to focus on (i) \emph{completeness} with respect to the NL instruction, (ii) \emph{numerical and logical correctness} of derived values and formulas, (iii) the \emph{over-edit avoidance}, penalizing unnecessary and unexpected changes of the workbook beyond instruction, and (iv) readability of the formatting and structure.
 Exact cell-by-cell equality with the reference is not required when multiple solutions are acceptable (e.g., alternative layouts, equivalent formulas, or different but semantically equivalent summaries); instead, the judge decides whether the model has satisfactorily fulfilled the instruction.
 To reduce subjectivity, the judge outputs a binary score (pass/fail) along with a short NL rationale.
 In some web search tasks, the rubric permits small tolerance bands when comparing values, allowing for discrepancies in data from different sources.